Pre-training Language Models for Comparative Reasoning: Introduction

-In response to these challenges, in this paper, we present a novel pre-training framework to enhance the comparison reasoning abilities of PLMs, specifically by capturing comparable information within paired documents more effectively.
-Our approach pilots around a scalable, labor-free data collection method that can gather a wealth of facts for entity comparison by combining structured (e.g., Wikidata) and unstructured data (e.g., news sources and Wikipedia).
-We represent these facts as quintuples, which consist of a pair of entities and the corresponding values of their shared property.
-To enable the pre-training in a text-to-text manner, we convert the quintuples into textual components such as question-answer pairs and brief summaries of the two entities.
-We further design three pre-training tasks, including generating synthetic comparative answers, questions, and summaries, given the documents of two entities as contexts.
-Subsequently, we unify the pre-training tasks by multi-task learning.
-To our best knowledge, we are the first to pre-train language models for comparative reasoning.
+To address these challenges, we propose a novel pre-training framework to enhance the comparative reasoning abilities of LMs.
+Specifically, it trains LMs to capture the comparison information between entities from paired documents.
+Our approach pilots around a scalable, labor-free data collection method that gathers documents as entity descriptions and a wealth of facts for entity comparison by combining structured (i.e., Wikidata) and unstructured data (i.e., news and Wikipedia).
+We represent these comparisons of facts as quintuples, which consist of a pair of entities and the corresponding values of their shared property.
+To empower LMs with comparative reasoning abilities on such data, given two comparable entities and their corresponding descriptive documents, we design three novel pre-training tasks including the generation of comparative answers, question-answer pairs, and summaries.
+Pre-training data of these tasks are obtained through automatic textualization of factual quintuples, so as to prevent expensive manual annotation.
+Subsequently, the pre-training tasks are uniformly formatted with natural language prompts to perform multi-task pre-training on the LMs.
+To our best knowledge, this work is the first to pre-train LMs for comparative reasoning.

-We assess the effectiveness of our approach by benchmarking comparative reasoning on a suite of tasks, including comparative question answering, comparative question generation, and comparative summarization.
-Our experimental results demonstrate a notable improvement in the performance of conventional PLMs including BART and T5 under limited-resource scenarios.
+To comprehensively evaluate the comparative reasoning abilities of LMs, we introduce a new benchmark with a suite of comparative reasoning tasks.
+It contains: (1) comparative question answering (QA), sourced from subsets of HotpotQA and 2WikiQA datasets~\citep{yang-etal-2018-hotpotqa, xanh2020_2wikimultihop}; (2) comparative question generation (QG), including HotpotQG and 2WikiQG which are converted from the QA datasets; (3) comparative summarization, including the Diffen dataset that we crawled and the existing CocoTrip dataset~\citep{iso-etal-2022-comparative}.

+With this benchmark, we conduct extensive experiments with vanilla PLMs (i.e., BART and T5) and their counterparts trained by our proposed framework.
+Results demonstrate a notable improvement in the performance of these PLMs on different comparative reasoning scenarios, especially under low-resource settings.
+Specifically, under the few-shot setting, the BART model pre-trained with our framework outperforms the vanilla BART by an average of 6.17 points on all datasets.
+Under the zero-shot setting, the improvement becomes as high as 13.99 points on average.
+These results highlight the effectiveness of our pre-training framework which empowers LMs with impressive abilities of comparative reasoning even when zero or few examples are available.
+Besides, we analyze the effect of the pre-training data size on the model performance, and provide a case study to better understand the benefits of our pre-training.